- July 11, 2023

 How is remote employee data secured?
 Where is it stored?
 Are there active access controls?
 Does the company have access to the data or is it locked up on a single laptop?
 Is there PII present?

-Because of this new corporate reality, data consolidation for greater cost control, increased security, ongoing data management, and increased employee productivity is a new information management focus.
+Because of this new corporate reality, data storage consolidation for greater cost control, increased security, ongoing data management, and increased employee productivity is a new information management focus.

 The critical principle of responding to an eDiscovery request is to find, secure, review, and turn-over all potentially responsive data to the opposing party within the timeframe directed by the court.
 If all relevant data is not found and turned over, you run the risk of receiving an adverse inference decision.
 This is where the Judge instructs a jury that potentially relevant information was not turned over (and potentially destroyed) because the defendant did not want the jury or Judge to see it.
 The inference is that the data was not turned over in production because it would have been potentially detrimental to the defendant's case, i.e., a smoking gun.
 FYI, an adverse inference usually indicates that the case is already lost, and the only question left is how many zeros will be included on the judgment check.